almazkun/gadd/README.md

 * Search for deadcode with [`vulture`](https://github.com/jendrikseipp/vulture)

 Obeys `.flake8`, `.pylintrc` and `whitelist.py` config files in the current directory.

+It meant be be executed in the root of the project.

 # Usage
 * install [`pipx`](https://github.com/pypa/pipx):